keycloak/keycloak-containers/server/README.md

     ./keycloak/bin/jboss-cli.sh --connect --command='/subsystem=logging/root-logger=ROOT:change-root-log-level(level=DEBUG)'

-Note that there are still per-package loglevel defaults.
+Note that the `org.keycloak` package, and other `logger category` entries from config, will keep their minimum level.

 ### Enabling proxy address forwarding